Top Ten: Western Treasures Part 3

 Director: Sam Peckinpah

 Aging ex-lawman Steve Judd (Joel McCrea) accidentally runs into an old friend Gil Westrum (Randolph Scott) who together with Westrum's much younger partner Heck Longtree (Ron Starr) agree to transport a shipment of gold from a mining community in the High Sierras to a local town's bank.
 During their journey, Gil will try to chip away at Steve's decision to complete the mission honestly and instead persuade him to keep the gold for themselves.
-Heck goes his buddy Gil one better saying: "Gold splits better two ways than three."
+Heck goes his buddy Gil one better saying: "I just as soon we split it two ways instead of three."
 The dialog between these three along their journey will allow numerous fascinating personality traits to naturally develop and heighten the upcoming discord between them.

 Things get more complicated after the three stay the night at a ranch occupied by a strict, bible quoting widower, Joshua Knudsen (R.G.
 Armstrong, See: End Credits) and his daughter Elsa (Mariette Hartley) who Heck takes a strong liking to.
 She decides to tag along with the others to get away from her overbearing father and travel to the mining town so she can wed Billy Hammond (James Drury).
 Although the ceremony's celebrant is the crusty and frequently soused Judge Tolliver (a perfectly cast Edgar Buchanan), his wise words on marriage are profound and insightful.
 They transcend the wedding at hand and provide us with an aspirational lesson on the true nature of a committed relationship.
 The judge's speech will also reflect on themes of trust and loyalty prevalent throughout the story and dear to the director's heart.
 Unfortunately, for the groom, they fall on deaf ears and the marriage goes horribly wrong.
 Billy, not to mention his seedy sex-starved brothers, basically sees Elsa as property to be ravaged, and so she's cleverly rescued from the Hammond clan by our trio of gold transporters to be returned to her father's home.